wasp-lang/wasp/web/docs/project/starter-templates.md

 ### Todo App w/ Typescript

-A simple Todo App with Typescript and Fullstack Type Safety.
+A simple Todo App with Typescript and Full-stack Type Safety.

-**Features:** Auth (username/password), Fullstack Type Safety
+**Features:** Auth (username/password), Full-stack Type Safety

 Use this template: